skirsten/hacky-easter-2016/README.md

 14:	vc += c
 15:	vd += c
 ```
-Wich could be used to construct these terms:
+Which could be used to construct these terms:
 (numbers in sum are char index, numbers right of == are the real target numbers)
 ```
 sum(1, 3, 5, 7, 9, 11, 13, 15) == 67